salmasherif846/CV_Project/README.md

 3. Use the Demo directory to test the functionality of the image processing pipeline and QR code decoding.

 ## Contributors
-This is a project for Distributed Computing course at Ain Shams University.
+This is a project for Computer Vision course at Ain Shams University.

 Performed by:
 - Salma Sherif Mohamed ([GitHub Profile](https://github.com/salmasherif846))